OpenWIS/openwis-documentation/_minutes/steering/2020-09-29-OpenWIS-Steering-Committee-2020-Sep.md

   - SD - OK
   - KS and SO – Yes

-RES-OWIS RESOLUTION – SC Agreed the membership of the OpenCDMS PMC
+RES-OWIS – SC Agreed the membership of the OpenCDMS PMC

   - RGr - We need to discuss: